 - The number of sites participating in the IDD continues its steady growth.
-As of 10 March, 409 hosts in 217 unique network domains are running LDM-6 and reporting real time statistics. - The average volume of data flowing through the IDD has remained steady over the last several months, except for TIGGE. - ❖ TIGGE data volume is about 8-10 GB/hour, but in bursts. - ❖ A new datastream is being created that includes metadata descriptions for Level II radar data, as part of Unidata's work in a collaborative ITR project.
-Researchers at the University of Iowa have developed algorithms to generate value-added metadata in real-time and these metadata will be distributed to interested users
+As of 16 May, 395 hosts in 210 unique network domains are running LDM-6 and reporting real time statistics. - The average volume of data flowing through the IDD has remained steady over the last several months, except for TIGGE. - ❖ TIGGE data volume is about 8-10 GB/hour, but in bursts.
+Data now flowing to CMA, Beijing. - ❖ A new datastream is being created that includes metadata descriptions for Level II radar data, as part of Unidata's work in a collaborative ITR project.
+Researchers at the University of Iowa have developed algorithms to generate value-added metadata in real-time and these metadata will be distributed to interested users.